aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     vehicle-place,state,"Whether vehicles (boats, minecarts) can be placed" vehicle-destroy,state,Whether vehicles can be destroyed
-    lighter,state,Whether flint and steel can be used
+    lighter,state,Whether flint and steel can be used block-trampling,state,Whether farmland and turtle eggs can be trampled

 .. warning::
     None of these flags are player-specific.
 For example, the block-break flag, if set to deny, **prevents pistons from breaking blocks**.